WMD-group/SMACT/docs/intermetallics_readme.md

 1. Original SMACT paper: [SMACT: Semiconducting Materials by Analogy and Chemical Theory](https://joss.theoj.org/papers/10.21105/joss.01361)
 2. Intermetallics theory and classification literature sources:

    - D.G.
-Pettifor introduced the concept of a single "chemical scale" or "structure map" coordinate (Pettifor number) to systematically separate compound classes.
+Pettifor introduced the concept of a single "chemical scale" or "structure map" coordinate (Pettifor number) to systematically separate compound classes [1, p.
+31].
 The new intermetallicscore is a step in that direction but customized to SMACT's internal data structures.

      - Reference: D.G.
 Pettifor, "A chemical scale for crystal-structure maps," Solid State Communications.
 51 (1984) 31–34.
 [DOI Link](<https://doi.org/10.1016/0038-1098(84)90765-8>)

-   - Also, The role of charge transfer and atomic size mismatch is pivotal in stabilizing intermetallic phases.
-Miedema's framework quantifies these effects, making it useful for predicting alloying behaviors and crystal structure, the parameters coded here, while conceptually similar have not implemented Miedema directly.
+   - The role of charge transfer and atomic size mismatch is pivotal in stabilizing intermetallic phases.
+Miedema's framework quantifies these effects, making it useful for predicting alloying behaviors and crystal structure.
+The parameters coded here, while conceptually similar, have not implemented Miedema's model directly.
-     - Reference: A.R.
-Miedema, Cohesion in alloys - fundamentals of a semi-empirical model.
 [DOI Link](<https://doi.org/10.1016/0378-4363(80)90054-6>)

 3. Electronegativity scales (pauling electronegativity)